shobeirimajid/pyezkl/README.md

 # ezkl_python
 A library for using and testing ezkl from Python.
-The main purpose of this repository is to create simple tools for generating `.onnx` and `.json` input files that can be ingested
+The main purpose of this repository is to provide Python bindings for [ezkl](https://github.com/zkonduit/ezkl) and to provide simple tools for generating `.onnx` and `.json` input files that can be ingested by it.

 ```
 pyezkl/
-├── src/
+├── ezkl/ (pending: python bindings for calling ezkl)
-|   └── ezkl/ (pending: python bindings for calling ezkl)
+|
 └── examples/
     └── tutorial/ (a tutorial for generating ezkl .onnx and .json inputs)
 ```